8 great ways to make more time for yourself

 Now write down how you spend your time.
 If it’s all one make-lunch-carpool-run-around-like-crazy blur, keep a detailed diary for a few days.

-You might be surprised by how little time you spend doing things you love most.
+You might be surprised by how little time you spend doing the things you love most.
 The key question to keep asking is, “Are you spending your time on the right things?“

 2. Give Up What You Can